Ranondorf/mp2t-error-detector/README.md

 ### Problem Description
 Streaming errors can be difficult to narrow down in a network due to the sheer volume of data being sent.
 That is an end user/app support technician can report drops, but as to where these drops are occurring is the question?
 Packet capturing is required but this proves a challenge.

-### Capture and Analysis Mitigation Techniques
+### Capture and Analysis Techniques
-Main problems:
+Main problems with Traditional capture of MP2T streams:

 - Capturing traffic in a fashion where the data integrity is maintained.
 - Analyzing the captured data.